 A grubby piece of garden furniture is not what you want to see.
-Whether it’s a spilt drink, food, bird droppings or algae, it’s best to deal with these issues before it gets any worse.
+Whether it’s a spilt drink, food, bird droppings or algae, it’s best to deal with these issues before they get worse.
 That’s why we’re going to help you with our cleaning guide for garden furniture.

-We won’t just be covering how to clean immediate stains and mess, but also how to maintain the cleanliness of your garden furniture.
-That way you can enjoy your seats, tables and more for years to come without being concerned about long-term damage.
+We won’t just cover how to clean immediate stains and mess, but also how to maintain the cleanliness of your garden furniture.
+That way, you can enjoy your seats, tables and more for years to come without being concerned about long-term damage.

 We will explore the unique methods for cleaning garden furniture, such as wood, plastic, metal and even rustic.
 Take a look to learn more about these effective methods to ensure your garden furniture lasts longer.